-In February 1998, Colin Hogg wrote this story of Greg's tangi for Rip It Up.
+In February 1998, Colin Hogg wrote this story of events after Greg’s tangi for Rip It Up.
 We reprint it here with his permission and for Greg, who would have loved the irreverence of it all.

-Where the dwarves have no name
+Where the dwarfs have no name

 Back in the 80s, a fat decade full of surprises, I found myself at one stage unemployed and open to interesting offers – as you are when you’re broke and the world seems full of people with pimples driving Porsches.